Mapping the landscape of histomorphological cancer phenotypes using self-supervised learning on unlabeled, unannotated pathology slides: Online Methods

+Multi-cancer HPCs correlations with immune landscape features were reported by calculating the mean value of correlation per cancer type.
+P-values across cancer types were combined through Fisher's combined probability test and the significance threshold was set to be $0.01$.
+Results are shown in \textbf{Figure \ref{fig:pancancer-correlations}A}.

-To account for enrichment and depletion of cell types in tissue tiles of each cluster, we used Hover-Net \cite{Graham2019} to annotate counts of neoplastic, connective, inflammatory, and dead cells in each tile.
-These annotations allows us to measure the distribution of cell type counts per tile for each cluster and the entire population of tiles.
-We measured over and under-representation of each cell type in a cluster by measuring the distribution shift between the entire population and cluster tiles.
+To examine enrichment and depletion of cell types in tissue tiles of each HPC, we used Hover-Net \cite{Graham2019} to estimate counts of neoplastic, connective, inflammatory, and dead cells in each tile of the lung adenocarcinoma $NYU_1$ cohort.
+These annotations allow us to measure the distribution of cell type counts per tile for each HPC and the entire population of tiles.
+We measured the over and under-representation of each cell type in an HPC by measuring the distribution shift between the entire population of tiles and tiles assigned to specific clusters.
 We used the Two-sample Kolmogorov-Smirnov (K-S) test to account for this distribution shift and used the K-S statistic $D_{n,m}$ to quantify for over-representation and under-representations, assigning $+D_{n,m}$ if there is over-representation and $-D_{n,m}$ if there is under-representation.
-The Two-sample Kolmogorov-Smirnov test uses the statistic $D_{n,m}$ to quantify the distance between empirical distributions.
-The statistic is defined as $D_{n,m} = sup_{x} | F_{1,n} (x) - F_{2,m}| $ where $F_{1,n} (x), F_{2,m}$ are the empirical distribution functions of the first and second samples, $n$ is the sample size for the $F_{1}$, $m$ is the sample size for the $F_{2}$, and $x$ the support for both distributions.
-The null hypothesis is rejected if $D_{n,m}> c(\alpha)\sqrt{\frac{n+m}{n \cdot m}}$ and $c(\alpha)=\sqrt{-0.5 \cdot log(\frac{\alpha}{2})}$, we chose significance threshold as $\alpha=0.01$.
-Results for over and under-representation of cell types per cluster can be found in Section \ref{section:results-luad-os-pfs}.
+The Two-sample Kolmogorov-Smirnov test uses the statistic $D_{n,m}$ to quantify the distance between empirical cumulative distributions.
+The statistic is defined as $D_{n,m} = sup_{x} | F_{1,n} (x) - F_{2,m}| $ where $F_{1,n} (x), F_{2,m}$ are the empirical cumulative distribution functions of the first and second samples, $n$ is the sample size for the $F_{1}$, $m$ is the sample size for the $F_{2}$, and $x$ the support for both distributions.
+The significant threshold is set to be $0.01$ of the adjusted p-value and p-values were adjusted for multiple comparisons through the Benjamini/Hochberg method for false discovery rate\cite{Benjamini1995}.
+Results are shown in \textbf{Figure \ref{fig:luad-correlations}B}.
+An example for over and under-representation and how it translates to the statistic $D_{n,m}$ can be found in the \textbf{Supplementary Figure \ref{supfig:Tests-methodology-KS}}.